Sixth National Government of New Zealand: 2025

 Between 15 and 19 March, Luxon and Trade Minister Todd McClay led a trade delegation to India to affirm India–New Zealand relations.
 The New Zealand and Indian governments agreed to enter into free trade talks and signed a bilateral defence agreement.
 On 18 March, Foreign Minister Peters met with United States Secretary of State Marco Rubio to discuss various issues of concern to New Zealand–United States relations including defence, security and economic cooperation in the Pacific.

-On 3 April, Government's legislation repealing Section 7AA of the Oranga Tamariki Act 1989 passed its third reading, becoming law.
+On 3 April, the Government's legislation repealing Section 7AA of the Oranga Tamariki Act 1989 passed its third reading, becoming law.
 While National, ACT and NZ First supported the bill, it was opposed by Labour, the Greens and Te Pāti Māori.
 In response to ten percent tariffs imposed by the second Trump Administration on New Zealand exports to the United States, Trade Minister Todd McClay disputed the tariff rate but confirmed that New Zealand would not impose retaliatory tariffs on US imports.
 On 5 April, Housing Minister Chris Bishop and Building and Construction Minister Chris Penk confirmed that the Government would amend the Building Act to deregulate the process for building "granny flats."

 On 7 April, Defence Minister Collins confirmed that the Government would be investing NZ$12 billion over the next four years in the NZDF to boost defence spending to over 2 percent of GDP.
 On 8 April 2025, Climate Change Change Minister Simon Watts confirmed that the New Zealand Government would shut down its green investment bank New Zealand Green Investment Finance, citing poor performance.
 On 11 April, Veterans Minister Penk confirmed that the Government would be expanding the definition of military veteran to include 100,000 former soldiers, sailors and aviators, and would also create a new national veterans day.
 However, the Government would not be increasing eligibility for support entitlements under the Veteran Supports' Act.
 That same day, Foreign Minister Peters confirmed that visitors from the Pacific Islands Forum would be eligible for multiple entry visas from July 2025.
 In addition, the Government would trial a one-year visa programme allowing Pacific passport holders with an Australian temporary visa to visit New Zealand for up to three months.

 On 13 April, Transport Minister Bishop confirmed that the Government was proposing to remove the requirement for a second practical driving test and to reduce the number of eyesight tests required.
 On 14 April, Tourism Minister Louise Upston confirmed that the Government would invest NZ$13.5 million in Tourism New Zealand to attract international tourism.
 On 16 April, Health Minister Brown announced the Government's "Health Infrastructure Plan," which seeks to invest NZ$20 billion in upgrading the country's health infrastructure.

 On 22 April, Luxon confirmed that New Zealand would be extending its deployment of 100 military personnel in the United Kingdom to training Ukrainian military forces until December 2026.
 In addition, New Zealand would continue providing intelligence, liaison and logistics support for the Ukrainian military.